What If Every Accelerator Cohort Made the Next One Smarter?

 The Knowledge That Disappears

 A partner sits with a founder for an hour.
 They share hard-won insight about GTM, hiring, fundraising, product.
 The founder takes notes.
 The partner moves on to the next meeting.
-That conversation, and everything in it, is effectively gone.
+That conversation is effectively gone.
 The next founder with the same question starts from zero, and the partner repeats themselves for the hundredth time.
-Partners are desperate to scale their efforts and some are implementing their own workflows.
-But a truly effective solution not only compounds partner knowledge but combines it with that of their peers.

 This isn't a people problem.
 It's a systems problem.
-And it compounds across cohorts in a way that quietly costs accelerators enormous leverage.
+And it compounds negatively across cohorts in a way that quietly costs accelerators enormous leverage.

 Article content

-Why This Is (a little) Harder Than It Looks
+Why This Is Harder Than It Sounds

 Except it isn't.
 Not for accelerators.